 Create notifications for yourself or other users on your account to stay in the loop on your CallRail activity.
 You can customize your notifications based on which alerts you want to receive, and how you want to receive them.

 Here’s an example of a customized alert that filters calls marked as a qualified lead via CallScore.
 These alerts will send to the user’s email for quick visibility on high-quality leads.

 Create summary emails for less frequent, higher-level notifications on your CallRail activity.
 Here’s an example of a customized summary email, where the user receives weekly emails of summary statistics and top sources for calls, filtered by Qualified Lead status.
 There’s also an example of how the summary email will appear in your inbox:

 Activate integrations to sync your data

 Connecting your other sales and marketing platforms with CallRail is the easiest way to streamline your analytics and create a more synchronized workflow.

 Integrate CallRail with Google Analytics, so that every time someone calls a tracking number on your website, that call appears on your Analytics dashboard alongside other visitor events for website optimization.

-If you’re running ads on Google Ads, Facebook, or Bing Ads, integrating these ad networks with CallRail gives you more powerful analytics by sending call events to these platforms and back into CallRail if you’re using our Multi-Touch CPL report.
+If you’re running ads on Google Ads, Facebook, or Microsoft Advertising, integrating these ad networks with CallRail gives you more powerful analytics by sending call events to these platforms and back into CallRail if you’re using our Multi-Touch CPL report.